How to spend your Animation Budget for maximum quality

 - A series of basic videos, most likely whiteboard animation, to use in several lessons and situations

 In both of these cases, the work will be less complicated, as long as you communicate well with your animator.

 In this case, you may be looking for more high-tech animation, with effects and movements that require more work.
-Perhaps these has to be unique designs or even hand-drawn animation, since your video are not using generic characters or objects but very specialized ones.
-As a result, the clip will cost your more, so expect to pay more!
+Perhaps these have to be unique designs or even hand-drawn animation since your video is not using generic characters or objects but very specialized ones.
+As a result, the clip will cost you more, so expect to pay more!

 If you answered ‘yes’ more than 5 times, get ready to splurge!

 Requiring more than 5 of the elements listed above means that you are looking at rather complex scripts and high-quality animations.
 You may need detailed, 3D designs which there are no existing templates.
 Similarly, the movements and transitions of the videos may be technically advanced.
 This high level of expertise will necessitate a higher animation budget!

 However, you can find more affordable options at F.Learning Studio: